Additional Needs and Accessibility

 How to find us.

 The South Downs Planetarium and Science Centre is located at the southern end of the Chichester High Schools campus.

-Click here or the map to get a printable copy.
+Click here to get a printable copy.

 Please note there are two free car parks available.

 Please use PO19 8AE which is the postcode of the Chichester High Schools and this will bring you in to the campus via the correct Kingsham Road entrance.